Substance Use Disorders in Older Adults

 - May have vision and hearing problems and slower reaction times.
-Alcohol can make these problems worse, which means alcohol-related falls, car crashes, and other kinds of accidents are more likely.
+Alcohol can make these problems worse.
+This means alcohol-related falls, car crashes, and other kinds of accidents are more likely.

 - May be more likely to mix alcohol and medicine because they are taking so many medicines.
 Mixing alcohol with many over-the-counter and prescription medicines can be dangerous or even fatal.